Nomination Deadline:Open Nomination Period: January - 30 June 2022 - 11:50 PM EDT

-The award nomination requires a minimum of 3 endorsements.
+The award nomination requires a minimum of 3 endorsements by the award deadline.

 The B. Ramakrishna Rau award will be presented “in recognition of substantial contributions in the field of computer microarchitecture and compiler code generation.”